salesforce/lwc-rfcs/text/0000-lwc-dynamic-with-attrs.md

 ## Summary

-This proposal augments `lwc:dynamic` to not just accept the constructor, but also the properties/attributes/event listeners that are passed to the component.
+This proposal augments `lwc:dynamic` to not just accept the constructor, but also the properties that are passed to the component.
 This allows them to be changed dynamically.
+Support for attributes/event listeners will be added later if required.

 ## Terminology
-*component config*: properties/attributes/event/constructor listeners on a component
+*component config*: properties/constructor listeners on a component.
+Will be amended later to include attributes/event listeners.

 ## Basic example